ankit-tiwari-analyst/-ecommerce-sales-capstone-/README.md

   (25.83% discounted vs 25.72% non-discounted)
 - Top product: Tempur-Pedic Mattress ($2.13M profit)

+## Feature Importance
+The Random Forest model identified Unit_Price as the strongest predictor of profit (49.18% importance), followed by Quantity (39.28%), indicating that pricing and sales volume have the greatest impact on profitability.
+Product category had a moderate influence, while regional differences contributed relatively little to profit prediction in this dataset.

 ## Machine Learning
 Random Forest Regressor predicting order Profit:
 - R² Score: 0.827 | MAE: $38.70 | RMSE: $64.97